BoSunesen/pointsofinterest/README.md

 - Filtering POI data according to client request parameters
 - Use of data provider application token without exposing the token in client source files

+###Setup
+Implementations of the following interfaces must be provided in order to initialize the back-end:
+- `github.com/BoSunesen/pointsofinterest/webapi/logging.Logger`
+- `github.com/BoSunesen/pointsofinterest/webapi/factories.ContextFactory`
+- `github.com/BoSunesen/pointsofinterest/webapi/factories.ClientFactory`
+- `github.com/BoSunesen/pointsofinterest/webapi/factories.WorkerFactory`

+The project includes a main package that starts the back-end using very simple implementations of the interfaces.
+See [Links](#Links) for a Google App Engine initialization project.

 ###Future development
+- Remove dependency to `golang.org/x/net/context`
 - Parse data in the background during cache refresh
 - Automatic background cache refresh, to keep the cache fresh during downtime
 - More types of POI data